 Designated Hero: Many fans have felt this way about Betty, given that no matter how much of a Jerkass she is being, the writers find a way to make it someone else's fault or portray her as being in the right.
 This is especially the case when she threatens to drown Chuck in the hot tub, and blackmails Cheryl into lying on the stand to protect FP despite his role in Jason's murder.
 This was finally subverted in "A Night to Remember" when she openly insulted Veronica during a rehearsal without provocation, and Archie called her out on her actions.

-Whoo boy, does Toni get this from Bughead shippers.
+Toni gets this from Bughead shippers.
 Even before her character was ever introduced her actress was getting death threats simply because Word of God teased that she would stir some trouble for the ship.
 It also dips into Ron the Death Eater territory at times.

 Downplayed with Jerk with a Heart of Gold FP Jones; he's far from the worst parent on the show and genuinely loves his son, but he's still an alcoholic, aggressive criminal running a dangerous biker gang, but many are willing to look past this for a character played by Skeet Ulrich.
 Becomes an in-universe case in early season two, with Betty and Jughead entirely convinced that he doesn't deserve any jail time for kidnapping a teenager, covering up his murder, hiding his body, and tempering with evidence because of the fact that he was threatened into falsely confessing that he killed Jason himself- which happened after he already committed the other illegal and unethical actions.